circleci/circleci-docs/jekyll/_cci2/concepts.md

 `config.yml` is a powerful YAML file that defines the entire pipeline for your project.
 For a full overview of the various keys that can be used see the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/).

-While your CircleCI configuration can be adapted to fit many different needs, the following terms, sorted in order of granularity and dependence, describe the anatomy of most common CircleCI projects:
+Your CircleCI configuration can be adapted to fit many different needs of your project.
+The following terms, sorted in order of granularity and dependence, describe the components of most common CircleCI projects:

 - **[Pipeline](#pipelines)**: Represents the entirety of your configuration.
 - **[Workflows](#workflows)**: Responsible for orchestrating multiple _jobs_.